TanBendong/TBendong.github.io/_pages/about.md

 * IEEE Transaction on Power System
 * IEEE ACCESS
 <font face="微软雅黑" size="5"> News </font>
+* 06/08/2020 Our paper "Adaptive Integrating Assessment Method for Transient Stability of Power System Considering Missing Data" has been accepted to Automation of Electric Power Systems.
 * 16/07/2020 My Electrical Engineering internship at Hunan Electric Power Research Institute has been started.
 * 01/06/2020 Our paper "Spatial-temporal Adaptive Transient Stability Assessment for Power System under Missing Data" has been accepted to International Journal of Electrical Power and Energy Systems.
 * 18/05/2020 The master defense has been done online!
 My master in Wuhan University is finished!